belthor777/Machine-Learning/PH207x/excercises/Lesson8/Survey Data Analysis.md

 >
 > This is an open-ended question, without a definitive correct answer.
 Please discuss your answers below on the discussion boards.

+#### Answer (Some thoughts (this is not a comprehensive list/answer!) ####
+> Stratified sampling protects against obtaining a bad simple random sample (e.g. by chance, sample all males); and facilitates subgroup estimation (e.g. sample equal numbers from each province by design, so that you can compare estimates between provinces).
+Further, if your survey is well designed and you use auxillary information, stratified sampling is the most effcient survey design, beating out simple random sampling.
+However, to implement stratified sampling, we need auxilliary information to increase precision (variance within strata); and need to know the population-size within each stratum.
+>
+> Cluster sampling is typically more convenient (usually way easier to implement when doing large-scale surveys than SRS or stratified sampling).
+However, this convenience results in a loss of efficiency (need to sample more people to obtain same precision as an SRS).
+We also need auxillary information about population size within each cluster.